Agency Information Guide last reviewed August 2024

 Proactive release and Open Data Policy

-Service NSW’s program for the proactive release of information involves analysing data collected on requests for information under the GIPA Act over the financial year, considering the kinds of government information held by the agency that may be suitable for proactive release, and asking divisions and branches to consider information relevant to the agency that we want the public to know about.
+Service NSW’s program for the proactive release of information involves analysing data collected on requests for information under the GIPA Act over the financial year, considering the kinds of government information held by the agency that may be suitable for proactive release, and asking divisions and branches to consider information relevant to the agency that we want the public to know about and in accordance with the DCS Proactive Release of Government Information Policy.

 Our open data practice is aligned to the NSW Government Open Data Policy and seeks to make appropriate government data available to industry and the community.
 Open data supports the open government principles of transparency, participation, collaboration and innovation.
 It augments the proactive release of information required under the GIPA Act.
 A range of open Service NSW data is available via Data NSW website.